ordinals/ord/docs/src/runes/specification.md

 Thereafter, every 17,500 block period, the next shortest length of rune names is continously unlocked.
-So, between block 840,000 and block 857,500, the twelve-character rune names are unlocked, between block 857,500 and block 875,000 the eleven character rune names are unlocked, and so forth and so on, until the one-character rune names are unlocked between block 1,032,500 and block 1,050,000.
+So, between block 840,000 and block 857,500, the twelve-character rune names are unlocked, between block 857,500 and block 875,000 the eleven character rune names are unlocked, and so on and so on, until the one-character rune names are unlocked between block 1,032,500 and block 1,050,000.
 See the `ord` codebase for the precise unlocking schedule.